AdobeDocs/campaign.en/help/technotes/security/customer-credential-rotation.md

 ## Adobe Campaign options credentials

 From Adobe Campaign Explorer, the **Administration > Platform > Options** node allows you to make amendments to Adobe Campaign options.
-Some customers have stored some credentials here.
-Please make sure to rotate your secrets credentials.
+If you have stored some credentials here, please make sure to rotate them.

 ![](assets/technote-2.png)